-Some government ministers have recently hogged the limelight after shocking exposure of massive wealth allegedly belonging to them and whose source cannot be justified by their earnings as public officials.
+There are government ministers who have recently hogged the limelight after shocking exposure of their massive wealth.
+The accumulation of such obscene wealth could not be justified by their salaries as civil servants.

 Apnac is a network of African Parliamentarians formed in 1999 in Uganda as a way to fight corruption tendencies by high profile people in society.